AntonSol919/linkspace/basics.md

 you can't (re)share and (re)use your copy of the data, and every host has to pick a strategy when you merge two sets but they share the same path.

 [^address]: The perception is created that the address 'http://www.some_platform.com/image/BrokenMachine.jpg' is addressing '[image data]' - this is wrong.
 The address is used for your request to find where it needs to go, this address then usually replies with '[image data]'.
-A subtle but a consequental difference.
+A subtle but consequental difference.
 Linkspace does not have this discrepency.

 I would argue these are all accidental complexity.